-Tufts students arrive on our campus from 49 states, the District of Columbia, Puerto Rico, and more than seventy countries – from Cape Cod to the Florida Keys, from Long Island to the Rio Grande Valley, from Brazil to Bahrain.
-They travel from as near as Highland Avenue in Somerville’s Davis Square and from as far away as East Tamaki Heights in Aukland, New Zealand.
+Tufts’ undergraduate students arrive on our campus from 50 states, the District of Columbia, Puerto Rico, and more than 70 countries – from Cape Cod to the Florida Keys, from Long Island to the Rio Grande Valley, from Brazil to Bahrain.
+They travel from as near as Highland Avenue in Somerville’s Davis Square and from as far away as East Tamaki Heights in Auckland, New Zealand.
 They come from small towns like Fort Thompson, South Dakota on the Crow Creek Reservation and from the hearts of major cities like Shanghai, Mumbai, and NYC.

 21 percent of Tufts students come from an international background.
-The International Center serves as an academic and social resource for international students, working to raise intercultural awareness, increase knowledge of immigration laws affecting the Tufts international community, and advocate for a campus climate that respects cultural differences.
+The International Center serves as an academic and social resource for international students, helping students maintain valid US immigration status and advising the I-Club, International House, Passport mentoring program, and Global Orientation.

 Racial and Ethnic Diversity

 Each year, approximately one third of undergraduate students identify as US students of color.
 Incoming first-year students of color participate in peer leadership programs through the Africana Center, Latino Center, and Asian American Center.
 Additionally, the Africana Center coordinates SQUAD (Students’ Quest for Unity in the African Diaspora), an optional pre-orientation program for incoming students focused on Black perspectives and experiences.
 Sophomores, juniors, and seniors are welcome to explore special interest housing, including Capen House, La Casa Latina, Chinese House, and Russian/Slavic Culture House.